-Conventionally in electrical diagrams, current is said to flow from (+) pole of a battery to the (-) pole i.e. positive to negative.
+In conventional electrical diagrams current is said to flow from (+) pole of a battery to the (-) pole i.e. positive to negative.
 However, it is now known that an electrical current consists of a stream of electrons and electrons leave the battery at its negative pole.

-The term cathode and anode are relative to the load (or source) i.e. when we say anode of a battery, it would be connected to the cathode of the lamp (the electrons exit at the anode of the battery and received at the cathode of the lamp).
+The term cathode and anode are relative to the load (or source) i.e. when we say anode of a battery, it would be connected to the cathode of the load (the electrons exit at the anode of the battery and received at the cathode of the load).
 The most simplest way to remember anode and cathode is :

 - Anode = electrons go Away

 - Cathode = electrons Come here